kevin-stew/jekyll-tech-portfolio/_posts/2022-02-09-formula-one.markdown

 project-date: February 2022
 client: Just for Fun
 category: Web Development
-description: A small API project with Java Script and Bootstrap 5 - users can quickly find out the top 10 fromula one race results for any given year.
+description: A small API project made using JavaScript and Bootstrap5 - users can quickly find out the top 20 fromula one race results for any given year.
 link: https://kevin-stew.github.io/f1-racer-api/
 ---